marcoverpas/Six_lectures_on_sfc_models/README.md

 In response to these shortcomings, alternative models have emerged, each aiming to address specific deficiencies.
 Computable General Equilibrium (CGE) models, though sharing assumptions with DSGE, attempt to broaden the scope.
 Leontief-like Input-Output (IO) models provide more room for a sound economic analysis but still face limitations.
 Heterogeneous agent-based models, network analysis, and other complexity models offer novel perspectives.
 Notably, Stock-Flow Consistent (SFC) models have gained traction, finding applications in empirical research by institutions like the Bank of England and the Italian Ministry of Economy and Finance.

 The resurgence of interest in SFC models can be traced back to Wynne Godley's successful predictions of the U.S. crises in 2001 and 2007.
-Godley's work, culminating in the seminal "Monetary Economics: An Integrated Approach" (2007), laid the foundation for SFC modelling.
+Godley's work laid the foundation for SFC modelling.
 SFC models, rooted in national accounts and flow of funds, integrate financial and real aspects of the economy, allowing for the identification of unsustainable processes.

 SFC models serve as system dynamics models, analysing complex systems over time, tracking flows, stocks, and utilising feedback loops.
 Basic SFC models have evolved into various forms, including Open-Economy or Multi-Area SFC models (MA-SFC), Ecological SFC models (ECO-SFC), Interacting Heterogeneous Agent-Based SFC models (AB-SFC), Input-output SFC Models (IO-SFC), and Empirical SFC Models (E-SFC).